DavidKWH/deep_learning/README.md

 ### Spectral normalization for GAN (SN-GAN)

-I need to modify the Lipschitz norm to K=3.
+I need to modify the spectral norm for the weight matrices to K=3.
 This is a natural consequence of tanh tending to a linear function if the support of the input is restricted to a small neighborhood about the origin, which is what happens when the largest singular value is limited to 1.
 The discriminator becomes linear when the spectral norm is too small.

 ### Wesserstein WGAN with gradient penalty (WGAN-GP)

-I really like the Earth-Mover distance and how gradient penalty does not restrict activation inputs to a small neighborhood around zero (not to mention the sample code works out of the box =).
-However as Miyato et al. pointed out this is more computationally intensive compared to their method.
+I really like the Earth-Mover distance and how gradient penalty does not restrict activation inputs to a small neighborhood around zero.
+I'm currently debating whether SN-GAN offers a computational advantage over WGAN-GP.
+There is no doubt SN-GAN is easier to implement.